Diana Kelly Levey

 20. Get outside.
 Take long walks and listen to podcasts with interesting interviews.
 This makes me feel like I’m learning while exercising.

 While it’s easy (and probably common) to feel anxious and nervous when your inbox is quiet (here’s how to find money in your inbox) and it seems like your pitches have disappeared into a black hole, take a breath and give clients and editors time.
-This is much easier to do when you have a savings safety net and if you don’t have a ton of debt.

 Here’s what a freelance writer friend of mind does when freelance work slows down:

-“When work is slow, I try not to 1.) let it freak me out (Thinking “I’ll never work again!“), and 2.)
-Let it become an excuse to sit on the couch and watch TV all day (though it is nice to relax every once in a while!).
+2.)
+Let it become an excuse to sit on the couch and watch TV all day (though it is nice to relax every once in a while!).”

 “I’m marketing and pitching regardless of how much work I currently have on my plate, but slow times are when I really ramp it up and start exploring new potential clients, sending more magazine article pitches and LOIs (letters of intent), and researching topics.

 “I could definitely be more organized about it, but it’s working okay for now.
 I also use slow times as an opportunity to do continuing education I wouldn’t ordinarily do when busy with client work.
-Right now I’ve got my eye on an online grammar refresher course on Mediabistro.com, and plan on tackling that when things lighten up a bit.
+Right now I’ve got my eye on an online grammar refresher course on Mediabistro.com, and plan on tackling that when things lighten up a bit.”

 “I’ll also read articles and books on topics in my field (fitness, exercise science, nutrition, etc.) to help broaden my knowledge.” – Lauren Bedotsky, Freelance Health and Fitness Writer

 I know it’s tough to be chill about freelance writing when you’re used to being busy with writing, clients, and projects, but I find it helpful to have faith in the process.
 If I do my best to increase pitching, marketing, social media, and learning during the downtime, it’ll pay off well within a few days, weeks or months.
-Here’s why it’s so important for freelancers to constantly be marketing.

 Tags: , , , , , , , , , , ,